brendan-mccaffrey/liquitybot/README.md

 before running the code.

+Next, deploy `contracts/Execute.sol` from using Ethereum Remix.

-Once you have done that, you can run:
+Once you have done that, you can run (using the private key of the address that deployed the contract):

 ```
 $ ETHEREUM_PRIVATE_KEY=xxxx INFURA_KEY=xxxx npm start